 Sphinx moths hover like hummingbirds as they sip nectar from flowers.
 Before Steve the Ground Squirrel wreaked havoc on my daffodils, I often saw sphinx moths visiting them at dusk.
 Two of my pictures were taken with a flash unit, freezing their mid-air hovering.
 (They didn't seem to mind the bright flash at all.)
 To see a YouTube video of the moths visiting the daffodils, click here.
 When I found one feeding in broad daylight in September 2021, my autofocus couldn't keep up with its rapid movements.

 I have also included two images of the caterpillars, known as hornworms due to the single horns on their rear ends.
-The horns are harmless to humans, as are the entire caterpillar.
+The horns is harmless to humans, as is the entire caterpillar.

 Geometroidea - Geometridae (Geometer Moths)